RobDanHill/Terra.js/README.md

 ##Javascript procedural terrain generator

+Terra.js is very unfinished and may never get finished.

 Terra.js uses the diamond square algorithm to generate a height map that is rendered using Three.js.

 Currently is is only possible to generate terrains that are just planes, and there are some issues with the distrubution